Comment: Trump & Harris battle for young voters on TikTok while US ban looms

 The social media strategy appears to be working well for Harris, who is appealing to more than 170 million U.S. users who are on TikTok, many of whom are voters.

-In taking the politician out of a formal setting, using a platform many young people use, producing content using the language of the younger generation, Harris successfully breaks the unspoken invisible stereotype that political leaders are people out of reach.
+In taking the politician out of a formal setting, using a platform many young people use, and producing content using the language of the younger generation, Harris successfully breaks the unspoken invisible stereotype that political leaders are people out of reach.

 Team Trump and breaking invisible barrier